This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Ultimately, it turned out to be a hot, crowded tour.
 But, again, if you’re a fan of the beer, you will probably really enjoy the informative tour and tasting regardless.

 County Wicklow has its attractions, Powerscourt Waterfall being the most recommended.
 But, if I had to do it over again, I most likely would not choose to drive over the Wicklow Mountains through the National Park.

 Once you are on that road, there is no turning back and it is quite a long and bumpy drive.

 If you choose to drive it, make sure you have plenty of gasoline and water because there is nothing–literally nothing–but land stretching out for miles.
 And no cell signal whatsoever, but the scenery is so different from any other I had experienced in Ireland.

 Don’t forget to pack an umbrella!
 There’s a saying in Ireland.
 “If you don’t like the weather, just wait a few minutes.”
 Seriously moody weather.

 So, to avoid getting inadvertently drenched, carry a compact travel umbrella with you.
 Sturdy enough to withstand winds, but small and light enough to toss in your purse or bag.

 Before my trip, I ordered a couple of compact umbrellas from Amazon, and they kept me dry and happy from Dublin to Dingle.

-While I know there is so much of Ireland that this guide doesn’t cover, I hope there are at least a few tidbits that sparked your interest or help to shape your future trip to the Emerald Isle.
+While I know there is so much of Ireland that this guide doesn’t cover, I hope there are at least a few tidbits that sparked your interest or helped to shape your trip to the Emerald Isle.

 It’s hard to go wrong with a visit to Ireland.